Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Prague

 - Profs.
 Hall, Barsness and Kalafut will decide those students accepted and supervise internships.
 If necessary, a prioritized waiting list will be established.

-- Economics and Management course enrollments may be balanced based on when the application is submitted.
+- Economics and Management course enrollments may be balanced based on when the registration is submitted.

 *Only a limited number of independent study projects are available and require instructor permission.